jcaffet/hypnos/README.md

 - looks for tagged EC2 instances and starts them

 For a list action, Hypnos Lambda :
-- only displays concerned ressources without any action (dry run)
+- only displays concerned ressources without any action (dryrun mode)

-## How to use Hypnos as a child account user
+## How to use Hypnos for child account users

 In the child account point of view, there is no business logic to develop.
 The only thing to do is to
-- add the appropriate tag to the concerned ressouces : NonBusinessHoursState
+- add the appropriate tags to the concerned ressouces : WorkingHoursState and NonWorkingHoursState
-- deploy the child role stack
+- deploy the child role stack (if not already deployed as a StackSet)
-- specify the account in the S3 config bucket
+- specify the account in the DynamoDb table with begin and end hours and if action should happen at that times.

-The NonBusinessHoursState tag values could be :
+The NonWorkingHoursState tag values could be :
-- terminated : for auto-scaling groups, terminates the attached instances
 - running : keep instances running during non-business hours
-- stopped : for standalone instances, stop them during non-business hours
+- stopped : for auto-scaling groups, terminates the attached instances, for standalone instances, stop them during non-business hours

+The WorkingHoursState tag values could be :
+- running : start instances at the beginning of business hours
+- stopped : for auto-scaling groups and standalone instances keep them stopped at the beginning of business hours

 It is a good pratice to define different behaviours depending on the environment.
 With Cloudformation, use mappings :